Interview with actress Cheyenne Rae Hernandez

 4. Any fun behind-the-scenes stories while filming “The Tax Collector”?

 There are so many!
-I really was blessed to be surrounded by such an amazing group of people.
 I was known as the trickster onset.
 I went around messing with everyone.
-I used to sit in my car at night when everyone was leaving the set and honk when people got close to scare them.
+At night, I used to sit in my car when everyone was leaving the set and honk when people got close to scare them.
 I had way too much fun!

-5. You are known as the ‘Super Weapon’ Please explain.
+5. You have the nickname of ‘Super Weapon’.
+Please explain.

 I’ve had a few people say that to me, and I have to admit, I like it!
-People didn’t know that I could handle weapons, so they were pretty shocked on set when they saw what I could do.
+People didn’t know that I could handle weapons.
+They were pretty shocked on set when they saw what I could do.
 I was put in MMA for the film and my military background really helped me excel.
 My dad had taught me how to knife fight, grapple, and fistfight at a very young age, and so I was comfortable giving and taking hits too.

 Even with that experience, I had never done my own stunts before, so I know David had his reservations about letting me try on the day of filming.
 He wound up giving in to my begging, and when I saw how proud he was that I pulled it off, I couldn’t stop smiling!
 It was the beginning of an addiction for me to continue training to do my own stunts.